microsoft/vscode-cpptools/Extension/Reinstalling the Extension.md

 <p data-loc-id="reinstall.extension.text1">When reinstalling an equivalent version of an extension, VS Code may reuse the existing extension directory.
 To prevent this from occuring when reinstalling the C/C++ extension, it may be necessary to first delete the existing extension directory.</p>

-<p data-loc-id="reinstall.extension.text2">Installed extension directories can be found under one of the following path under your user directory (`%USERPROFILE%` on Windows, or `$HOME` on Linux and macOS)</p>
+<p data-loc-id="reinstall.extension.text2">Installed extension directories can be found under one of the following paths under your user directory (`%USERPROFILE%` on Windows, or `$HOME` on Linux and macOS)</p>

 <pre><code class="lang-bash">%USERPROFILE%\.vscode\extensions</code></pre>
 <pre><code class="lang-bash">%USERPROFILE%\.vscode-insiders\extensions</code></pre>